 - Hybrid - Hybrid classes provide some of the instruction in a remote modality via the internet and some instruction in person, on campus.
 These courses are for certain clinical, lab or practicum experiences.
 The number of on campus meetings will vary for each course.
 Students will see the days and times they need to come to campus when selecting courses, which they must be available to attend.

-We understand options and ways of life have changed and we wanted to make sure we have something for everyone.
+We understand the learning curve for learning, so we created something for everyone.
 There is no 'one-size fits all' for your education, your life, your lifestyle, your job, your family or even your commute... or lack of.
 Hopefully we have covered all the bases to make QCC convenient for anyone who wants to better their life, advance their career and attend college.